openshift-telco/openshift4x-poc/README.md

 semanage port -a -t http_port_t -p tcp 22623 semanage port -m -t http_port_t -p tcp 8000
 ```

-#  > > > CAVEATS AND THINGS TO KNOW < < <

-- WHEN USING A PHYSICAL SERVER WITH MULTIPLE NICs:
-  - The `PXE APPEND` command **must specify** the exact NIC to use during the PXE boot.
-For example using `ip=eth2:dhcp` and NOT the generic dhcp entry `ip=dhcp`
-  - If the `PXE APPEND` use the `ip=dhcp`, the DNS information from the *last* NIC to come up will be used as the entry for `/etc/resolv.conf`.
-    - If the last NIC to come up has a self-assigned IP and does not receive a DNS, the `/etc/resolv.conf` will be empty.
-When this happens the Node will attempt to use the localhost `[::1]` as the DNS and the installation will fail.
-To work around this, during the installation:
-      - Avoid having NICs with active link that are not receiving valid IPs
-      - Pass the `nameserver=<nameserver_ip>` with the `PXE APPEND` command
-  - If the server has *too many* NICs, the `NetworkManager-wait-online.service` may timeout before the DHCP timeout of each NIC card.
-When this happens, a cascaded failure may be triggered.
-To avoid this situation, there is a patch (see [utils/nm-patch.json](utils/nm-patch.json)) that should be appliend to the Ignition files to increase the timeout of this service and avoid the situation.

-- Using the `PXE APPEND` to disable IPv6 using the `ipv6.disable` does not work.
-This flag is ignored at this time.
-- When customizing Ignition files to write custom files or configurations in the Node, the permissions must be specified in ***OCTAL*** mode (i.e. 384), NOT in DECIMAL (i.e. 600).
-- If there is no valid reverse DNS resolution during the installation, the Masters (and all the Nodes) will register as `localhost.localdomain` into the Kubernetes etcd.
-When this happens it will fail to identify the existence of multiple masters and the installation process will fail.

 # Preparing the Bastion Node